Is there a preacher left that preaches the Gospel? By Alan Ballou

 The Gospel that the Apostle Paul preached contained a call to sanctification, and believing the truth.
 Does that sound like the Gospel you have heard?
 Nope!
 Nobody is preaching that.
 In fact, almost all preach the exact opposite; that we do not have to be sanctified (made holy).

-So, if we do not preach sanctification by the Spirit, and teach people that they must believe the truth, how are we expecting the people we reach to make it?
-They won’t according to Hebrews 12:14.
+So, if we do not preach sanctification by the Spirit, and teach people that they must believe the truth, how are we expecting them to make it?
+They won’t according to Hebrews 12:14-15.
 Now you can see why there will be weeping and gnashing of teeth on the last day among those who were expecting to be able to enter (Luke 13:22-28).

 Do we have to believe, and hold to the teachings?
 The Gospel that is written in the Bible, requires us to hold to the teachings, which is also mentioned in 2 Thessalonians 2:15 above.